 Businesses and proponents of a responsible governance have criticized this dramatic drop, and advocated for a systematic change (see, e.g., White Book published by the Foreign Investor’s council sets for measures that, if implemented, would attract more investment).
 A recent increase in the number of investment disputes brought against BiH attests that this framework needs to change.

-To put things into perspective: the overall value of the three investment arbitrations brought against BiH is around 800 million BAM (approx. EUR 400 million).
+To put things into perspective: the overall value of the three investment arbitrations brought against BiH is over EUR 700 million.
 For a country facing financial difficulties, participating in these proceedings, and potentially losing the disputes, will be a difficult hit to take.
 The nature, scope and the result of these proceedings are important; however, there is almost no substantive information on this.
-Although publicly available information is scarce and superficial, some general information can be drawn.
+Although publicly available information Is scarce and superficial, some general information can be drawn.

 First, these disputes revolve around large-scale infrastructure and energy projects.
 For example, in Elektrogospodarstvo Slovenije – razvoj in inzeniring d.o.o. v.
-Bosnia and Herzegovina (ICSID Case No. ARB/14/13), the Slovenian energy company filed an arbitration claim against BiH claiming damages in the amount of approximately BAM 758 million (approx. EUR 380 million).
+Bosnia and Herzegovina (ICSID Case No. ARB/14/13), the Slovenian energy company filed an arbitration claim against BiH claiming damages in the amount of approximately EUR 700 million.
 The relationship between the two companies dates back to the 1970s.
 The parties then entered into a contract for the construction and operation of Thermal Power Plants Block I and II.
-Under this agreement, one third of produced electricity was to be delivered to the Slovenian counterpart.
-Although the contract performance was interrupted due to the war in Bosnia from 1991 to 1995, it was never resumed after 1995.
-Elektrogospodarstvo attempted to seek remedies before the local courts, but was ultimately unsuccessful.
+Although the contract performance was interrupted due to the war in Bosnia from 1991 to 1995, Slovenian company sought to regulate mutual relationship during 2006.
+As no agreement was reached, Elektrogospodarstvo attempted to seek remedies before the local courts in 2009, but was ultimately unsuccessful.
 The court found that the parties had agreed to arbitrate any dispute arising under the agreement, and therefore the court did not have jurisdiction to hear the case.
-Elektrogospodarstvo subsequently initiated arbitration proceedings before an ICSID tribunal.
+Elektrogospodarstvo subsequently in 2014 initiated arbitration proceedings before an ICSID tribunal.
 The details of the case are not made public, but the essence of the claim is a breach under the Energy Charter Treaty, and the Agreement on Reciprocal Protection of Investments signed between the two states.

 Second, the claims are brought alleging the government’s failure to take steps necessary for the investment to start.
-In Strabag (AG) v Ministry of Telecommunications and Transport, Strabag claims damages in amount of BAM 2,5 million (approx. EUR 1,25 million) for breach of their construction agreement.
-In 2004, Strabag was the most successful bidder for the construction of a bridge over the river, Sava, in the north of Bosnia.
+In Strabag (AG) v Ministry of Telecommunications and Transport, Strabag claims damages in amount of EUR 640,000 for breach of their construction agreement.
+In 2012, Strabag was the most successful bidder for the construction of a bridge over the river, Sava, in the north of Bosnia.
 Necessary licenses, however, were not procured and Strabag was unable to start the construction work within the 180 days’ timeframe provided in the agreement.
-Consequently, Strabag initiated arbitration proceedings claiming damages for breach of the agreement.
+Consequently, Strabag initiated arbitration proceedings before the Permanent Court of Arbitration in the Hague claiming damages for breach of the agreement.
 The media speculated that BiH will most likely lose this case.
-There is some indication that the BiH Prosecutors Office is waiting for the outcome of the case to begin its own investigation as to why the necessary licenses were not procured.
+There is some indication in the press that the BiH Prosecutors Office is waiting for the outcome of the case to begin its own investigation as to why the necessary licenses were not procured.

 A similar situation led to the most recent ICSID arbitration – Viaduct d.o.o.
 Portorož, Vladimir Zevnik and Boris Goljevšček v.
 Bosnia and Herzegovina (ICSID Case No. ARB/16/36).
 Almost a decade ago, the Republic of Srpska granted concession to Slovenian nationals for the construction of a hydropower plant on the river Vrbas in the northern part of the country.
 The power plant was never built, and the concessionaires unilaterally terminated the contract in 2015.
 According to the information in the local press, and as reported in the IAR Reporter, the investors claim that the local authorities awarded the same rights to a local concessionaire, and therefore acted in a discriminatory and repudiatory way.